Extreme Rules (2013): Storylines

-Mark Henry would attack Sheamus backstage twice on the April 12 edition of SmackDown and on the April 15 of Raw.
-Sheamus would then attack Henry backstage as a result before going on to embarrass Henry in a tug of war on the April 29 edition of Raw and an arm wrestling contest on the May 3 edition of SmackDown.
+Mark Henry would attack Sheamus backstage twice on the April 12 episode of SmackDown and on the April 15 of Raw.
+Sheamus would then attack Henry backstage as a result before going on to embarrass Henry in a tug of war on the April 29 episode of Raw and an arm wrestling contest on the May 3 episode of SmackDown.
 A few days later on Raw, both men agreed to a match on the pay-per-view.
 After Sheamus defeated Wade Barrett in a singles match, Henry would immediately attack Sheamus with a belt, ultimately making their match a strap match.
 A week later on Raw, Sheamus would attack Henry with two leather straps.

-The Shield continued their reign of attacks on various superstars, particularly Team Hell No and United States Champion Kofi Kingston, who got pinned by Ambrose on the May 6 edition of Raw.
-As a result, Dean Ambrose was to receive a title match against Kingston for the United States Championship, while Seth Rollins and Roman Reigns were to face Team Hell No for the WWE Tag Team Championship.
+The Shield (Roman Reigns, Seth Rollins, and Dean Ambrose) continued their reign of attacks on various superstars, particularly Team Hell No (Daniel Bryan and Kane) and United States Champion Kofi Kingston, who got pinned by Ambrose on the May 6 episode of Raw.
+As a result, Ambrose was to receive a title match against Kingston for the United States Championship, while Rollins and Reigns were to face Team Hell No for the WWE Tag Team Championship.

 A minor rivalry continued between Chris Jericho and Fandango when Jericho made fun of Fandango's name backstage on the March 22 edition of Raw.
 Fandango would begin to interfere in Jericho's matches afterwards, setting a match (Fandango's debut match) between the two at WrestleMania 29, in which Fandango won.
-On the May 6 edition of Raw, Fandango would suffer his first loss via count-out to R-Truth when the judges (Jericho and Tons of Funk) gave Truth and Miz a much better rating as a dancer.
+On the May 6 episode of Raw, Fandango would suffer his first loss via count-out to R-Truth when the judges (Jericho and Tons of Funk) gave Truth and Miz a much better rating as a dancer.
 A week later on Raw, Jericho and Fandango would face off in a dance off, but Fandango's dance partner Summer Rae feigned an injury, which distracted Jericho and led to Fandango attacking him.